 – Manaslu and Tsum Valley Trek: 16 to 22 Days

 – Lower Manaslu Trek: 10 Days.

 Nepal is one of the best activities to do during adventure vacations.
-Trekking in the country of Mount Everest can be done all seasons over the year.
-The best time to trek in Nepal are in spring (February-May) and (September- November).
-In monsoon time Upper Mustang Trek, Dolpo Trekking, the rain shadow regions are ticks. one of the best trekking companies in Nepal offers many trekking options for travelers and adventure lovers who want to travel to Nepal and trek to Nepal with friends, family, or individually as a solo traveler.
-Every trekking route of Nepal has something different to offers for trekkers trekking in Himalayas.
-Some of the popular trekking destination or trekking regions in Nepal are; Everest Trekking Region, Manaslu Circuit Trek, Annapurna Trekking Region, Langtang Trekking Region are the most famous tourist destination in Nepal.
+Trekking in the country of Mount Everest can be done all seasons of the year.
+The best time to trek in Nepal is in spring (February-May) and (September- November).
+During monsoon time Upper Mustang Trek, Dolpo Trekking, and the rain shadow regions are ticks. one of the best trekking companies in Nepal offers many trekking options for travelers and adventure lovers who want to travel to Nepal and trek Nepal with friends, family, or individually as a solo traveler.
+Every trekking route of Nepal has something different to offer for trekkers trekking in the Himalayas.
+Some of the popular trekking destination or trekking regions in Nepal are; Everest Trekking Region, Manaslu Circuit Trek, Annapurna Trekking Region, and Langtang Trekking Region most famous tourist destinations in Nepal.
 Nepal is a landlocked country situated between India and China; it is rich in culture and nature.
 Technically you can hike in Nepal year-round, but most trekkers choose between the two peak hiking seasons of fall and spring.
 If it’s your first time trekking in Nepal, we recommend visiting one of these peak seasons.

 Autumn/great (October – November): This is the most popular trekking season in Nepal.
 During this time you’ll have the best chance for clear mountain views, sunny skies, mild temperatures, and little precipitation.
 The downside is that you’ll be sharing the trail with throngs of other tourists and tea houses will be bumping, especially along the most popular routes.